 Testing and tagging of electrical equipment

 Specified electrical equipment and safety switches need to be tested at intervals according to their class of work.
-For construction work this information is in AS/NZS 3012 Electrical installations – Construction and demolition sites.
+For construction work this information is in AS/NZS 3760:2010 In-service safety inspection and testing of electrical equipment.

-For manufacturing, service, office, amusement and rural industry work, the information is in the Electrical Safety Regulation 2013 (PDF, 846 KB).
+For manufacturing, service, office, amusement and rural industry work, the information is in the Electrical Safety Regulation 2013.

 On this page